German automakers top U.S. magazine brand rankings

-WASHINGTON German automakers dominated Consumer Reports' annual ranking of automotive brands released on Tuesday, with Volkswagen AG's (VOWG_p.DE) Audi (NSUG.DE) leading the pack, while U.S. brands continued to lag despite gains for many.
+WASHINGTON Feb 28 German automakers dominated Consumer Reports' annual ranking of automotive brands released on Tuesday, with Volkswagen AG's Audi leading the pack, while U.S. brands continued to lag despite gains for many.

 Jake Fisher, director of auto testing at the magazine, said German automakers rose largely due to improvements in reliability.
 "Building one or two great vehicles is achievable, but making a whole lineup of excellent ones is much more difficult,” Fisher said.

-Volkswagen's Porsche unit and rival BMW AG (BMWG.DE) came in second and third.
-General Motors Co's (GM.N) Buick brand was the highest-ranked U.S. mainstream brand in 10th, down from seventh in 2016, while Ford Motor Co's namesake brand fell from 16th to 21th.
+Volkswagen's Porsche unit and rival BMW AG came in second and third.
+General Motors Co's Buick brand was the highest-ranked U.S. brand in 10th, down from seventh in 2016, while Ford Motor Co's Lincoln brand was 15th, up from 17th.
+The Ford brand fell from 16th to 21th.

 GM's Chevrolet brand moved up to 17th from 20th and its Cadillac brand moved up to 18th from 24th.

-Toyota Motor Corp's (7203.T) flagship brand fell from eighth to 11th place, falling out of the top 10 for the first time in recent years, after the magazine said its Tacoma pickup had reliability issues.
+Toyota Motor Corp's flagship brand fell from eighth to 11th place, falling out of the top 10 for the first time in recent years, after the magazine said its Tacoma pickup had reliability issues.
+Toyota's luxury Lexus unit fell from third to fourth.

+Fuji Heavy Industries' Subaru unit fell from second to fifth, while Korean auto brand Kia jumped to sixth, up five spots, followed by Mazda Motor Corp in seventh.

-Tesla Inc (TSLA.O) was ranked eighth among auto brands after previously not having enough models to be ranked.
+Tesla Inc was ranked eighth among auto brands after previously not having enough models to be ranked.
+The California automaker was followed by Honda Motor Co's namesake brand in ninth.

 GM's Chevrolet Cruze was named best compact car, while its Impala won best large sedan.